Fairblock/docs/docs/advanced/encrypt_tx.md

 This tutorial explains how to encrypt your transaction for `x/pep` module using `encrypter` that built-in `fairyringd`.
 Ensure you installed the [`fairyring` binary](../running-a-node/installation.md) prior to following the instructions below.

+For **confidential stablecoin transfers**, we use **Homomorphic Encryption (HE)**.
+This application **does not require special integrations or developer setup**.
+This tutorial is focused on Simple IBE-MPC encrypted transactions with Target Blobck Height as the condition for automatic decryption and execution**_

 ## Encrypt your transaction

 1. Getting the public key for encryption